 Even in the most favorable hiring markets, candidates often overlook small business job ads.
-Job seekers took 241 days to land a job in 2024, reading through dozens, if not hundreds, of open positions.
-Even after applying, candidates may not be in your area or willing to accept a small business salary.
+Job seekers read through dozens, if not hundreds, of open positions.
+Candidates who do apply may end up not being in your area or willing to accept a small business salary.
+One way to improve your candidate pipeline is to advertise on job boards geared toward small and local businesses.

 Consider these eight job posting sites geared toward small merchants to make your business stand out from the crowd and target candidates who are a great fit for your company.